hyperspy/hyperspy/doc/user_guide/tools.rst

 Transforming between signal subclasses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The different subclasses are characterized by three :py:attr:`~.signal.BaseSignal.metadata` attributes (see the table below):
+The different subclasses are characterized by four :py:attr:`~.signal.BaseSignal.metadata` attributes (see the table below):

 `record_by`